 In this context, all relevant information was collected for health endpoints.
-Available data indicate that classifications for acute oral and dermal toxicity, acute toxicity by inhalation, skin corrosion and repeated toxicity are also justified as recommended by TC C&L.

-It is noted that in the self classification notified by manufacturers and importers, the classifications for these endpoints differs between notifiers and with the proposed harmonized classification:
+Available data indicate that classifications for acute oral toxicity, skin sensitization and repeated toxicity are also justified as recommended by TC C&L. It is noted that in the self classification notified by manufacturers and importers, the classifications for some of these endpoints differs between notifiers and with the proposed harmonized classification: